Masterix0/MemTracePIN/TraceAnalyzer/README.md

 ## Features

-- **Simulates Page-Ranking Mechanisms**: Implements three page-ranking strategies:
+- **Simulates Page-Ranking Mechanisms**: Implements four page-ranking strategies:
   - **Total Number of Accesses**: Ranks pages based on total access count.
   - **First Access Time**: Ranks pages based on the time of first access.
-  - **Page Table Scan (PTS) Scoring**: Ranks pages using PTS scoring over sub-intervals.
+  - **Page Table Scan (PTS) Scoring**: Ranks pages using an approximation of PTS scoring over sub-intervals.
+  - **MicroChronos**: Approximates the ranking based on an approximation of the MicroChronos algorithm, which approximates first access time using variable sub-intervals.

 - **Interval-Based Analysis**: Divides execution into user-defined intervals for granular analysis.

 - **Customizable Parameters**: Allows adjustment of DRAM capacity percentage, interval durations, and sub-interval durations.

 - **Multi-threaded Processing**: Utilizes multi-threading to efficiently process large trace files.

 - **Detailed Output**: Generates CSV files with metrics for each interval, including DRAM hit ratios and access counts.

 - **Variance Calculation**: Computes overall DRAM hit ratios and variance across intervals.

 - **Visualization Support**: Compatible with a Python script to generate graphs from the output CSV files.

 ## Requirements